prplz/Skypixel/README.md

 It's early days, but you can get it at https://github.com/prplz/Skypixel/releases

 ## Features
-- Add anvil usage count to item tooltip
+- Show anvil uses in item tooltip
-- Add item IDs to item tooltip (when debug tooltips are enabled)
+- Show skyblock item IDs in debug tooltip, useful for making resource packs
+- Custom enchanting GUI based on regular Minecraft